vnspoj/vnspoj.github.io/wiki/graph/dinic.md

 title: Maximum flow - Dinic's algorithm
 ---

-# Maximum flow - Dinic's algorithm

 Dinic's algorithm solves the maximum flow problem in $O(V^2E)$.
-The maximum flow problem is defined in this article [Maximum flow - Ford-Fulkerson and Edmonds-Karp](./graph/edmonds_karp.html).
+The maximum flow problem is defined in this article [Maximum flow - Ford-Fulkerson and Edmonds-Karp](../graph/edmonds_karp).
 This algorithm was discovered by Yefim Dinitz in 1970.

 ## Definitions